 The famous Syr Darya which runs all the way to Aral sea, originates from Fergana valley where the Naryn river and Kara Darya rivers confluence near Namangan.
 These two major rivers along with several smaller ones provide an abundant amount of water to the irrigation of the Fergana valley thus making it possible to grow cotton, rice, fruits and other agricultural products in the whole valley.
 The precipitation amount in the valley is fairly low and the summers are hot.
 If you take a look at the satellite images of the valley you will notice that almost every fertile spot of it is utilized in agricultural use excluding the villages and cities.
 The major cities in Fergana valley are Kokand, Andijan, Fergana, Osh, Namangan, Margilan and Khujand.

 When traveling in Fergana valley, always bear in mind that the borders of sovereign states are surprising and not all the borders are open for foreigners.
 Make sure that you have the valid Visas at place where necessary when traveling between destinations and especially if you are nearby any enclaves.
 Fergana valley is also the most religious and traditional part of Uzbekistan and Kyrgyzstan.

 History of Fergana Valley

 Fergana valley has been a price wanted by many many nations throughout the history for thousands of years.
 It has been part of different types of kingdoms, empires, states and religions.
 Arabs, Bactrians, Greeks, Khanates, Mongols, Persians, Russians, Sogdians, Soviets, Scythians, Turks, even Chinese have had their eye and influence on the region in order to get their hands to the famous Heavenly or blood horses.

 Fergana valley has also been one of the main trade routes between China and Europe as one of the routes of the Silk Road.
 From those times there are several ruined cities and fortresses to be explored.
-They are mostly not very well excavated or established with broken pottery lying around for anyone to be found and not much information is usually available at the place.
+They are mostly not very well excavated or established, with broken pottery lying around for anyone to be found and not much information is usually available at the places.

 destinations & sights of Fergana valley